-For the 2022 Successor Period, our primary sources of capital resources and liquidity have consisted of internally generated cash flows from operations and borrowings under our credit agreements, and our primary uses of cash have been for the development of our natural gas and oil properties, acquisitions of additional natural gas properties and return of value to stockholders through dividends and equity repurchases.
+For the 2023 Successor Period, our primary sources of capital resources and liquidity have consisted of internally generated cash flows from operations, proceeds from the divestitures of our Eagle Ford assets and borrowings under our New Credit Facility, and our primary uses of cash have been for the development of our natural gas and oil properties, and return of value to stockholders through dividends and equity repurchases.
 Historically, our primary sources of capital resources and liquidity have consisted of internally generated cash flows from operations, borrowings under certain credit agreements and dispositions of non-core assets.
 Our ability to issue additional indebtedness, dispose of assets or access the capital markets was substantially limited during the Chapter 11 Cases and required court approval in most instances.
-Accordingly, our liquidity in the 2021 and 2020 Predecessor Periods depended mainly on cash generated from operations and available funds under certain credit agreements including the DIP Facility in the 2021 Predecessor Period and revolving credit facility in the 2020 Predecessor Period.
+Accordingly, our liquidity in the 2021 Predecessor Period depended mainly on cash generated from operations and available funds under certain credit agreements including the DIP Facility.

-We believe we have emerged from the Chapter 11 Cases as a fundamentally stronger company, built to generate sustainable Free Cash Flow with a strengthened balance sheet, large portfolio of onshore U.S. unconventional natural gas and liquids assets and improving ESG performance.
+We believe we have emerged from the Chapter 11 Cases as a fundamentally stronger company, built to generate sustainable Free Cash Flow with a strengthened balance sheet, large portfolio of onshore U.S. unconventional natural gas assets and improving ESG performance.
 As a result of the Chapter 11 Cases, we reduced our total indebtedness by \$9.4 billion by issuing equity in a reorganized entity to the holders of our FLLO Term Loan, Second Lien Notes, unsecured notes and allowed general unsecured claimants.

 In December 2022, we entered into a New Credit Facility and terminated the Exit Credit Facility, repaying all amounts outstanding and extinguishing all commitments thereunder.
 We believe our cash flow from operations, cash on hand and borrowing capacity under the New Credit Facility, as discussed below, will provide sufficient liquidity during the next 12 months and the foreseeable future.
-As of December 31, 2022, we had \$1.0 billion of liquidity available, including \$130 million of cash on hand and \$0.9 billion of aggregate unused borrowing capacity available under the New Credit Facility.
-As of December 31, 2022, we had \$1.05 billion of outstanding borrowings under our New Credit Facility and \$35 million utilized for various letters of credit.
+As of December 31, 2023, we had \$3.1 billion of liquidity available, including \$1.1 billion of cash on hand and \$2.0 billion of aggregate unused borrowing capacity available under the New Credit Facility.
+As of December 31, 2023, we had no outstanding borrowings under our New Credit Facility and \$7 million utilized for various letters of credit.
 See Note 6 of the notes to our consolidated financial statements included in Item 8 of Part II of this report for further discussion of our debt obligations, including principal and carrying amounts of our senior notes.